- Categories:

 International Group B Strep Awareness Month FAQs

-What week is the Group B Strep Test?
+What are the risks of Group B Strep to newborns?

 How to Observe International Group B Strep Awareness Month